‘No-Homework Policy’ Of Texas Math Teacher Gets Mixed Reaction From Parents

 Not every parent is convinced Terry’s on the right track, however.

-Some Facebook users, for example, pointed out that kids who don’t have homework in elementary school are going to find quite a shock when they get to college.
+Some Facebook users, for example, pointed out that kids who don’t have homework in elementary school are going to get quite a shock when they get to college.

 “This is a great idea until they get top college and they haven’t learned to manage homework time into their lives, they’ll have no study skills.
 College is all ‘homework’ and lecture in class with the exception of science labs,” one Facebook user wrote.